 One of the most important risk factors for addiction relapse is stress.
 Stressful events or situations can trigger cravings for substances or behaviors that individuals have used in the past to cope with stress.

 Negative emotions, such as depression and anxiety, can also increase the likelihood of relapse.
-These emotions can be particularly challenging to manage for individuals who have previously relied on substances or behaviors to regulate their mood.
+These emotions can be particularly challenging to manage for individuals who have previously relied on substances or behaviors to regulate their moods.

 By implementing a healthy routine, individuals in recovery can reduce stress, anxiety, and depression, and prevent addiction relapse.